JackCorgey/Algorithms/Boyer_Moore/src/README.md

 ##### If you're looking to find a string buried in a mountain of text, the Boore-Moore algorithm is your shovel.

-#### But let's start out with something simpler, brute force methodology
+#### But let's start out with something simpler, something brute forced
 #### Take for instance the following string, the *haystack*.

 > rute forcebrute forcbrute force